Communities

 What the heck?

-re89j‭ wrote over 1 year ago
+re89j‭ wrote about 2 years ago

 I made a sheet to run this formula and it's telling me that an 8 inch spool with 4 inch core and 6" material diameter is 50% full.
 That can not be. it must be less than 50% right?
 Since the outer two inches are larger rings than the inner two..... https://docs.google.com/spreadsheets/d/14c3QMKsYymeF2pOgkD-gRrLjOw05nVl0PbpAW39DTNA/edit#gid=0